iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 > Cannot turn on exposure notifications<br> :date: __2020-12-05 14:52:20__

 > Won't allow user to turn on exposure notification.
 Just receive error messages<br> :date: __2020-11-29 05:31:35__

-> I am tired of Google trying to force this app down my throat so review bomb.<br> :date: __2020-11-28 23:16:57__

-> The app literally doesn't work.
-There's not much else to say.
-When you open the app, and press "Turn on exposure notifications", all you get is an error saying "Something went wrong.
-Try again".
-I've had it installed for several weeks.
-It happened when I first downloaded it, and still continues.
-I'm going to uninstall it.
-It's pointless.<br> :date: __2020-11-25 04:53:32__

-> Can't turn on exposure notifications.
-I have uninstalled and reinstalled the app.
-It still doesn't work.<br> :date: __2020-11-24 08:37:14__

-> Doesn't seem accurate.
-I work in a hospital with 40+ covid positive patients everyday but the app always tells me I havent been near anyone with covid....<br> :date: __2020-11-23 20:45:16__

-> It is asking for an access code from my test.
-I DON'T HAVE ONE!
-Where is this code!?
-So frustrating 😫<br> :date: __2020-11-23 12:16:49__